 - While the direct financial savings are the most obvious and substantial, reusing water bottles also provides indirect financial benefits.
 Reduced consumption of natural resources means lower monthly utility bills, and less strain on landfills and recycling programs may result in tax reductions or other savings.

 According to the Plastics Division of the American Chemistry Council, most beverage bottles sold in the United States are manufactured from polyethylene terephthalate, a type of plastic determined safe to use and reuse by the U.S. Food and Drug Administration.

-However, consumers should keep a few things in mind when reusing plastic water bottles:
+However, consumers should keep a few things in mind for plastic water bottle safety when reusing plastic water bottles: